marshallm94/portfolio/galvanize_notes/my_notes.md

 *By default, use a two-tailed test (more conservative).
 If you are expecting the change in a certain direction you,* **can** *use a one-tailed test, however its always better to be statistically conservative*

+General Notes:

+* For all intensive purposes, t-tests are more conservative than z-tests, therefore t-test > z-tests.

 Process:

 1. State your *highly refined question* in a scientific manner.